 On September 7, 2008, the U.S. Department of the Treasury ("Treasury") entered into a senior preferred stock purchase agreement (as amended, the "Purchase Agreement") with our Conservator, acting on our behalf.
-The amount of available funding remaining under the Purchase Agreement was \$140.5 billion as of December 31, 2017.
-This amount will be reduced by any future draws, including funding of the draw request of \$312 million resulting from our net worth deficit as of December 31, 2017.
+The amount of available funding remaining under the Purchase Agreement was \$140.2 billion as of December 31, 2018, and will be reduced by any future draws.